aridanemartin/aridanemartin/README.md

 <h3 align="center"> 👨🏻‍💻 About Me </h3>
 <p align="center">
-💼 &nbsp; I,m a Front-end web developer.
+💼 &nbsp;I,m a Front-end web developer.
-🎓 &nbsp; Studying Computer Science and computer programming.
+🎓 &nbsp;Studying Computer Science and computer programming.
-🔭 &nbsp; Currently learning NextJs
+🔭 &nbsp;Currently learning NextJs
-🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+🤔 &nbsp;Exploring new technologies and developing software solutions and quick hacks.
-🌱 &nbsp; Enthusiast in giving an awesome user experience to my clients.
+🌱 &nbsp;Enthusiast in giving an awesome user experience to my clients.
-✍️ &nbsp; Listening and playing music bring me peace.
+✍️ &nbsp;Listening and playing music bring me peace.
-☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+☕ &nbsp;I believe, a perfect cup of coffee can be the ultimate solution for any stress.
 </p>
 <br>